StevenBlack/vocab/million-dollar-words.md

 ### idiogamist
-A man who is capable of engaging in sexual inter- course only with his wife.
+A man who is capable of engaging in sexual intercourse only with his wife.
 Pronounce it ID-EE-AH-GAM-IST.

 ### idioglossia
 This is the word for the invented, unintelligible form of speech shared by twins, siblings or any children who are closely associated.
-You could probably extend the definition to describe intense technical discussions between computer whizzes, or the short- hand used by waiters at a short-order lunch counter.
+You could probably extend the definition to describe intense technical discussions between computer whizzes, or the shorthand used by waiters at a short-order lunch counter.
 It's pronounced ID-EE-A-GLOSS-EE-A.

 ### idiograph